LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Experiments

+To answer \textbf{RQ3}, we analyze the self-preference bias based on the knowledge level in Table \ref{tab:dataset_statistics}.
+When given a truthful and a nonfactual passage, LLMs tend to refer to the factual one; when given two passages with the same factuality, LLMs do not show a preference towards any side, and the finding is consistent across models and datasets.
+This conclusion is also illustrated in Figure~\ref{fig:regress}.
+We observe that in the case of \textit{self false vs. other true}, models almost always choose the \textit{other true} passage as the basis for generation.
+Conversely, in \textit{self true vs. other false}, models tend to prefer their own passage.
+When both passages have the same factuality level, the preference is more balanced.

+We also observe that answer accuracy increases as prior knowledge becomes more complete.
+However, even in the \textit{no prior knowledge} condition, the accuracy remains around 65--70\%, suggesting that models are still capable of identifying clearly incorrect answers.

+Additionally, from the third number in each cell of Table~\ref{tab:preferences}, we find that models have an extremely high preference toward factual content, despite not having prior knowledge to all queries (Table \ref{tab:dataset_statistics}).
+This suggests that LLMs possess a robust capability to discern factual information, even in scenarios where they lack specific prior knowledge.
+This ability appears to be rooted in their training, which enables them to recognize patterns indicative of factual content.
+Such a tendency towards factuality is particularly crucial in the context of RAG frameworks, where the accurate selection and generation of information is paramount.

 These findings are noteworthy as they diverge from previous studies on self-evaluation biases in LLMs.
-In our generation settings within the RAG framework, the models exhibited a markedly lower degree of bias, with this effect being particularly pronounced for the GPT model.
-This suggests that the RAG framework may mitigate some of the self-preference biases observed in other contexts.
+In our generation settings within the RAG framework, the models exhibited a markedly lower degree of bias, suggesting that the RAG framework may mitigate some of the self-preference biases observed in other contexts.